Daily doses

 Why did some patients improve dramatically while others struggled constantly?

-The answer came when he began to analyze a factor that no one else considered important: adherence to treatment with millimetric precision.
+The answer came when he began to analyze a factor that no one else considered important: adherence to treatment with millimeter precision.

-His most successful patients were not necessarily the youngest, the wealthiest, or the most educated.
+His most successful patients were not necessarily the youngest, the richest, or the most educated.

 They were the most organized.